 How Does Dyspraxia Affect a Child?

 The condition can affect your child’s ability to jump or walk, as well as other gross motor skills.
 It may also impact their fine motor skills, such as hand movements needed to write properly, and tongue and mouth movements needed to properly pronounce certain words.
+A child with dyspraxia may be able to complete a task or perform the skill one time but have difficulty at another time.

 Dyspraxia may also affect a child’s social skills.
 The child may not be as mature as others their age, even though they have intelligence that’s above average.

-Common Symptoms of Dyspraxia
+The Sign and Symptoms of Dyspraxia

-The condition affects every child differently, while some experience mild symptoms and others more severe.
+The condition affects every child differently, while some experience mild dyspraxi symptoms and others more severe.
 The signs seen may also differ as your child ages.
 However, in most cases, the symptoms are seen early in life, with babies being extremely irritable and having problems feeding.
 They may also have a hard time meeting developmental milestones, including sitting up, rolling over and walking.

 The signs also change as a child ages.